Rose Island (film): Plot

 Club promoter Wolfgang Rudy Neumann visits the island.
 He is a stateless man of German origin and PR manager at a Rimini beach club.
 He starts to promote the island as a tourist destination and more people begin to visit, attracted by the freedom it represents from the established states.
-Franca, a 19-year-old pregnant girl, offers to become the barmaid of the 400-square-meter island's sole bar.
+Franca, a 19-year-old pregnant woman, offers to become the barmaid of the 400-square-meter island's sole bar.
 Gabriella, who had come to the island to tell Giorgio of her pending marriage, claims that it's not a nation, and is nothing more than a disco.
 Giorgio argues that the island, now named Rose Island, has its own language, currency, postal system, and other amenities including a citizenship process that is soon to be started.
 Gabriella points out that there is no official recognition of it.

 A letter is written to the United Nations Headquarters in New York, which contacts the Italian government.
 As the island's president, Giorgio is pressured by the government to relinquish control.
 He refuses.
 In retaliation, the Italian authorities arrange for his father to be fired from his job.
 Other members of the island are also made offers to leave, which they accept.
-Gabriella advises Giorgio to approach the Council of Europe for help and accepted his case for further investigation.
+Gabriella advises Giorgio to approach the Council of Europe for help and accepts his case for further investigation.
 The Italian government threatens to destroy the island.
-When Giorgio refuses to back down, the other residents return and stand along with him on the island against the Italian navy.
+When Giorgio refuses to back down, the other residents return and stand with him on the island against the Italian navy.
 They are detained and the island is blown up.
-The film ends showing Gabriella and Giorgio getting back together.
-History notes Rose Island was, despite its short life, a landmark event of being the only nation to be directly attacked by the Italian Republic.
-To prevent similar accidents from occurring in the future, the UN extended the international waters territory from 6 to 12 nautical miles.
+The film ends with Gabriella and Giorgio getting back together.
+History notes Rose Island was, despite its short life, subject to a landmark event of being the only nation to be directly attacked by the Italian Republic.
+To prevent similar incidents from occurring in the future, the UN extended the international waters territory from 6 to 12 nautical miles.